 As an organization, you should set strict rules surrounding how quickly lost keycards must be reported.
 The sooner the keycard is reported to the facilities team, the quicker that card can be disabled.

 Combining Keypads & Keycards

-There are a number of benefits to integrating access control with other building management systems.
-Streamlining multiple systems under a single platform can help facilities teams save time and manage their buildings more efficiently, especially when it comes to multi-location organizations.
+Streamlining multiple systems under a single platform can help facilities teams save time and manage their buildings more efficiently, especially for multi-location organizations.

 Access Control Integration Helps Buildings Operate More Efficiently

-In addition to saving time, integrating an access control system with environment systems can help a business save money and reduce energy use.
-The physical location of each employee can be mapped out to help the building operate more efficiently and react according to capacity needs and changes.
+In addition to saving time, integrating an access control system with environment systems can help businesses save money and reduce energy use.
+The physical location of each employee can be mapped out to help the building operate more efficiently and react accordingly to capacity needs and changes.

-Take This After-Hours Scenario for Example: Joe comes into the office on a Saturday.
-Instead of adjusting the temperature of the entire building and having lights on all over the place, an integrated system will know exactly where to channel air and turn on lights pertinent to Joe’s immediate work area.
+Take this after-hours scenario, for example: Joe comes into the office on a Saturday.
+Instead of adjusting the temperature of the entire building and having lights on everywhere, an integrated system will know exactly where to channel air and turn on lights pertinent to Joe’s immediate work area.